PRDM1: Osteoclasts

+Clinical significance

 T cell exhaustion

 Multiple studies have reported high expression of BLIMP-1 in exhausted T cells.
 T cell exhaustion is usually a result of chronic immune activations, commonly caused by viral infection (e.g. HIV), cancer, or organ transplant.
 High expression of BLIMP-1 in Tc and Th cells is associated with the transcription of receptors inhibiting immune responses, though it is unclear whether the relation between BLIMP-1 expression and T-cell exhaustion is causal or just associative.

 BLIMP-1 helps the production of short-lived effector T cells and clonally exhausted T cells.
 It also helps with the migration of T cells out of the spleen and lymph nodes into peripheral tissues.
 However, BLIMP-1 does not promote the production of long-lived effector memory cells.
 BLIMP-1 allows the production of some longer lived effector memory cells but its absence allows for the generation of long term central memory cells, which are thought to have a higher potential of proliferation on secondary challenge.